jcricket/gwt-syncproxy/Readme.md

 This project is currently (0.5) working with GWT 2.7.0 as a base, and has some support back to GWT 2.2 with previous versions of SyncProxy.

-This project is under new management (effective Feb 2014).
-If you would like to contribute to this project, please open a new issue (Contrib-Request) to get added on to this project.
+The primary repository is available at https://github.com/jcricket/gwt-syncproxy.
+This project is under new management (effective Feb 2014) and transferred from Google Code to GitHub effective Mar 2015.
+If you would like to contribute to this project, please open a new issue with label **Join Project** to get added on to this project or fork it.

 ## Usage Example